dana-ross/adrian/README.md

 Meet my friend Adrian!

 Adrian is a web server, like Apache or Nginx, but just for fonts.
 Really, just fonts.
 Just point Adrian toward a directory of font files; it will generate CSS to use all styles and weights you have, and serve everything up for your visitors.
 If you’ve used Google Fonts, you should find Adrian quite familiar.

+Adrian supports these font formats:

+* otf
+* ttf
+* woff
+* woff2

 Do you have a project that you’ve open-sourced but you want to use commercial fonts in it?
 Put your code in a public repo and have Adrian deal with the fonts.